Paige Pierce

 Pierce began playing disc golf at the age of 4 with her father and his friends.
 She went professional in 2009 and started touring in 2010.

-In addition to holding a number of PDGA National Tour wins, she is the all-time leading women's winner on the Disc Golf Pro Tour, founded 2016 by Jeff Spring, with 30 DGPT wins as of August 2021.
+In addition to holding a number of PDGA National Tour wins, she is the all-time leading women's winner on the Disc Golf Pro Tour, founded 2016 by Steve Dodge and Nate Heinhold, with 30 DGPT wins as of August 2021.

 After winning the US Women's Disc Golf Championship in 2014, Pierce made history by becoming the first female to ever win the USDGC Performance Flight division.
 She narrowly missed qualifying for the Open division in 2015, missing a playoff for the fifth qualifying spot by two strokes.
 In 2017, she earned a qualification for USDGC at the Aussie Open.
 In 2018 she once again earned a qualifying spot when she won the United States Women's Disc Golf Championship.

+In 2023, while practicing for the PCS Sula Open, Pierce slipped on a bridge on the course and broke her ankle.
+This led to her taking the rest of the season off, and she was still recovering during the 2024 season.
+In 2023, she married her partner Ayla Pierce.

 Professional career

 In addition to Pierce's five World Championships, she also holds two Mixed Doubles World Championships, both with Jeremy Koling.